Matt Lucas: Later career

-From 10 August to 30 November 2019, Lucas appeared in Les Misérables at the Gielgud Theatre in London's West End, playing the role of Monsieur Thénardier in a fully staged concert adaptation of the musical.
-On 20 December 2019, Lucas returned to the role at the Sondheim Theatre, after actor Gerard Carey contracted vocal damage through pneumonia and was forced to pull out.
+From 10 August to 30 November 2019, Lucas returned to playing Monsieur Thénardier in Les Misérables: The All-Star Staged Concert at the Gielgud Theatre in London's West End.
+On 20 December 2019, Lucas returned to the role at the Sondheim Theatre (previously the Queen's Theatre), after actor Gerard Carey contracted vocal damage through pneumonia and was forced to pull out.
 On 10 January 2020, Lucas himself was forced to withdraw from the show following a back injury.
+On 5 December 2020, Lucas returned again to the role for The All-Star Staged Concert which returned to the Sondheim Theatre to a socially-distant audience during the COVID-19 pandemic.
+The concert was due to run until 31 January 2021, however due to the government's guidelines, the production closed early on 15 December.

 In March 2020, he became the new co-host of the Channel 4 and Love Productions television show The Great British Bake Off, taking over from Sandi Toksvig.
 He departed from the programme in December 2022.

 On 3 April 2020, Lucas released a reworked version of his "Baked Potato Song" from Shooting Stars titled "Thank You Baked Potato", with all proceeds from the track going towards the Feed NHS campaign, which aims to provide meals for NHS workers in the midst of the COVID-19 pandemic in the UK.
 The song reached No. 34 in the charts.
 Lucas also wrote a children's picture book based on "Thank You, Baked Potato", published by Egmont and from which all proceeds again went to Feed NHS.

 In 2020, Lucas, along with his Little Britain co-star David Walliams, apologised for their portrayal of characters using racial caricatures, "including an obese Caribbean woman called Desiree DeVere, portrayed in blackface, and a 'portly Thai bride' called Ting Tong."
 This was prompted after Netflix and BBC iPlayer removed the show from their catalogues.

 In 2023, Lucas returned to Hollywood to star in the musical fantasy film Wonka, as one of the main antagonists, Gerald Prodnose.
 That year he also wrote a children's book titled The Boy Who Slept Through Christmas.

 In 2024, he played a minor role in the historic epic action film Gladiator II as the Master of ceremonies.
 It serves as a sequel to Gladiator, which was released in 2000.
 He later revealed that he landed the role after his agent asked him to put in a tape, and he filmed it 80 times before sending it to the producers.
 He has said that he took inspiration for the character from David Hemmings in the original film, as well as Stanley Tucci in The Hunger Games.

+In February 2025, Lucas reunited with David Walliams to present a twice weekly podcast entitled Making a Scene..
+In each episode they interview a different personality and discuss how their life would be portrayed in a biopic.